thoughtram/blog/_posts/2015-08-11-angular-2-template-syntax-demystified-part-1.md

 {% endraw %}
 {% endhighlight %}

 The parentheses simply tell Angular that the expression inside the symbols is an event name that it needs to add an event listener for. `statement()` is simply the statement expression that gets executed whenever such an event is fired on that element.
-Having such a generic binding, all directives that intercepted for us in AngularJS will go away in Angular 2.
+Having such a generic binding, all directives that intercepted for us in AngularJS will go away in Angular.
 This framework is getting simpler and simpler.

 **Event Bubbling**

-When binding to events in Angular 2, events are caught on the same element as well as from events that bubble up from child elements.
+When binding to events in Angular, events are caught on the same element as well as from events that bubble up from child elements.
 E.g. if we have a DOM structure like this:

 {% highlight html %}
 {% raw %}